-- PreK 2nd Grade will be allowed to have parties to celebrate Christmas, Valentines, Easter, and the end-of-the-year. - Grades 3 5 will be allowed to have parties at Christmas and the end-of-the-year.
-Valentines may be exchanged in Grades K-5. - Student Birthday Parties: If parents plan to provide refreshments for their child's birthday, this should be discussed and arranged with the child's teacher ahead of time and may only take place during the last 30-60 minutes of the school day. - Balloons and flowers are NOT allowed at school.
-Food items should NOT be homemade. - Be sure to inquire about food allergies PRIOR to bringing food to share with your child's classmates. - Birthday party invitations will NOT be distributed at school unless everyone in the class is receiving an invitation.
+- Pre-K -2^{nd} Grade will be allowed to have parties to celebrate Christmas, Valentines, Easter, and the end-of-the-year. - Grades 3-5 will be allowed to have parties at Christmas and the end-of-the-year. - Valentines may be exchanged in Grades Pre-K-5. - Student Birthday Parties: - If parents plan to provide refreshments for their child's birthday, this should be discussed and arranged with the child's teacher ahead of time and may only take place at lunch, recess, or during the last 30-60 minutes of the school day. - Balloons and flowers are NOT allowed in the classrooms. - Food items should NOT be homemade. - Be sure to inquire about food allergies PRIOR to bringing food to share with your child's classmates. - Birthday party invitations will NOT be distributed at school unless everyone in the class is receiving an invitation.